Data Governance · Strategy · Analytics

 Embed in workflows

 Governance that lives in a document isn't governance.
-I work to make accountability visible in how teams actually operate day-to-day.
+I make accountability visible in how teams actually operate day-to-day.

 05